joinpursuit/8-0-technical-curriculum/03-react/react-state-objects/lesson-notes/readme.md

   // Find the dog with the matching id number's array position const index = dogArray.findIndex((dog) => dogId === dog.id);
   // Access the dog's present property and update the value
-  // By using ! it will change a true value to false or a false value to true dogArray[index].present = !dogArray[index].present;
+  // By using ! it will toggle the value of present dogArray[index].present = !dogArray[index].present;
   // Put the updated array into setDogs to update the dogs array setDogs(dogArray);